 Martin Klein (MIT Class of 1962) began his long and distinguished career in side scan sonar technologies working with MIT Professor Harold "Doc" Edgerton in 1961.
 He later became Program Manager of Sonar Systems for Edgerton’s company, EG&G and headed development of the first commercially successful side scan sonar system.
 In 1968, Klein formed Klein Associates, Inc., which soon became an industry leader.
 Klein was involved in many pioneering applications of side scan sonar and related technologies for search, survey and science missions, such as reconnaissance of lost U. S. Navy submarines and discovery of the first ancient shipwreck using remote sensing.

 Martin Klein has been very active in assisting the museum to collect historic objects and data related to side scan sonar technology.
 In 2014, Klein donated his substantial archives and slide collection that document his leading role in this field as well as the broader sonar and subsea sensing industry.
 The collection contains over 4,538 photographs, archival records and objects.
-These records, including images for over 4,000 slides are available for searching in the museum’s online database.
+These records, including images for over 4,000 slides are available for searching in the museum’s online collections portal, along with a PDF guide.

 Pictured: Martin Klein (MIT Class of 1962), founder of Klein Associates, Inc., Salem, New Hampshire in 1967.
 Photo by John Goodman, courtesy Martin Klein.